SimonDosda/SimonDosda.github.io/_posts/2022-01-06-git-lost-commits.md

 > Photo by [Elisa Ventur](https://unsplash.com/@elisa_ventur).

-When using git commands that rewrite the history, like `rebase` or `reset`, you might end up losing your work by mistake.
-But don’t worry, as long as your changes were committed once, you should be able to get them back!
+When using git commands that rewrite a branch's history, like `rebase` or `reset`, you might end up losing some commits by mistake.

+But don't worry, as long as you committed your changes once, you should be able to get them back!

 <!--more-->

-Indeed, there is a magical git command that can help us: [git reflog](https://git-scm.com/docs/git-reflog).
-Git keeps a track of all your commit in the reference logs: this is for instance what allows you to use commands like `git checkout my-branch@{two.week.ago}` to checkout on your branch as it was two weeks ago.
+Indeed, a magical git command can help us: [git reflog](https://git-scm.com/docs/git-reflog).

+Git keeps a trace of all your commit in reference logs: this is, for instance, what allows you to use commands like `git checkout my-branch@{two.week.ago}` to checkout on your branch as it was two weeks ago.

-So if you just messed up with your branch you can do something like `git checkout my-branch@{ten.minute.ago}`, otherwise, it can be more precise to look directly at the reference logs entries with the `git reflog` command.
+So if you just messed up with your branch, you can do something like `git checkout my-branch@{ten.minute.ago}`, otherwise, it can be more accurate to look directly at the reference logs entries with the `git reflog` command.

+## Reading the reference logs

 The format of the reference logs is as follows:

 `commit hash` (`branch name`) `handle`: `action`: `action description`.

-Here is an example of a git reflog output:
+Here is an example of a git reflog output: can be
 ```bash
 0e60901 (HEAD -> feature-branch, main) HEAD@{0}: reset: moving to main
 2b38384 HEAD@{1}: commit: feat: new feature